Child Education Planning Calculator

 This page is for educational purposes only and is not investment advice or a product recommendation.
 Investment choices should be based on your risk profile, goals, time horizon, and applicable regulations.

-What should you enter as "education cost today"?
+What to enter as education cost today

 The "education cost today" is the total cost in today's rupees for the course you are planning for.
 Include more than tuition: college/course fees, hostel or accommodation, books, equipment, and other mandatory expenses.